 - Step 3: Attach the requested documentation in the Short-term Rental Application Portal, being sure to include any updated documents.
 The requested documents are the same as the initial license application.
 Click here to access the portal.

-Leslie Couturier, Zoning Administrator, oversees the materials submitted for short-term rental applications.
+Leslie Couturier, Planning & Zoning Office Specialist, oversees the materials submitted for short-term rental applications.

 Visit the Township Hall at 1965 N. Three Mile Road or, for guaranteed availability, schedule an appointment ahead of time through phone or email.